← Back to all blogs

 What an optimised CI/CD looks like

-An optimised pipeline turns the ‘black box’ into a transparent, reliable, measurable production line for digital change.
+An optimised pipeline stops being a black box and becomes a high-performance production line for digital change.

 The four disciplines of high-performance pipelines